frlow/brine/Suggestions/markdown/README.md

 # Documentation in markdown

 Pros:

 - Markdown syntax highlighting
 - Easy to read

 Cons:

 - No html syntax highlighting
 - User must understand web components and how to write examples of emits
 - User must know what components exist
+- Must parse html to extract props